 Destination: South Africa and Mozambique.

-A perfect 12 night retreat for couples of all ages, your trip combines staying at the buzzy V&A Waterfront in Cape Town, a Big 5 safari in the Sabi Sand Game Reserve where you’ll stay in a lodge that overlooks a large waterhole which is a hive of animal activity.
+A perfect 13 night retreat for couples of all ages, your trip combines staying at the buzzy V&A Waterfront in Cape Town, a stay on an historic wine farm, a Big 5 safari in the Sabi Sand Game Reserve where you’ll stay in a lodge that overlooks a large waterhole which is a hive of animal activity.
 You will then explore the Lowveld on a guided tour, before heading to Mozambique, where you’ll stay in a beach lodge that boasts luxuriously appointed chalets, powder white beaches and crystal clear water, providing a barefoot luxury experience like no other.

-This is a 12 night itinerary including Cape Town, Sabi Sand Game Reserve, Hazyview and Maputo.
+This is a 13 night itinerary including Cape Town, The Cape Winelands, Sabi Sand Game Reserve, Hazyview and Maputo.

 *Prices are per person and are based on today's exchange rates.
 Exchange rates are subject to change and are updated daily.